babcockt18/On-Nonlinearities-in-QML-Paper-Implementation/README.md

 #### Key points:

 - Implements the circuit shown in Fig. 2 of the paper using PennyLane.
-- Can be iterated to take powers of a state, as shown in Fig. 3.
+- Can be iterated to take powers of a state, as shown in Fig. 3 of the paper.
 - Convergence analysis shows absolute error remains constant but relative error increases with power.

 ### Generalized Quantum Transpose (GQT.ipynb)